 Flores said politicians who think that immigration reform is the only concern for the Latino community are oversimplifying the issue.

 “In the Democratic platform, there is no mention of support for bilingual education,” he said.
 “I think it is interesting to me that the Democratic party seems to value bilingualism but aren’t taking a specific stance on how bilingualism is important for the American population at large.”

 That said, Flores said he understands that people often feel more comfortable speaking Spanish or filling out voter registration in Spanish but he thinks that emphasizing bilingualism is far from enough.

-Meanwhile, the Clinton campaign to air Spanish-language ads in battleground states in early September.Comments powered by Disqus
+Meanwhile, the Clinton campaign has started to air Spanish-language ads in battleground states in early September.Comments powered by Disqus

 Please note All comments are eligible for publication in The Daily Pennsylvanian.